Keksuccino/docs_fancymenu/elements.md

     *   Designing simple UI panels and dividers.
     *   As a colored placeholder during layout design.
 *   **Key Features:**
-    *   Supports HEX RGBA colors, allowing for full control over color and transparency.
+    *   Supports HEX RGBA colors, rounded corners and optional blur, allowing the shape to work as a simple panel, tint or blur background.

+## Circle Shape
+A simple, solid-colored circle/ellipse shape.

+*   **Use Cases:**
+    *   Creating circular accents, indicators or soft UI areas.
+    *   Building themed UI decorations without a texture file.
+*   **Key Features:**
+    *   Works similar to the Rectangle Shape element and supports color/blur-style visual customization.

 ## Splash Text
 A recreation of Minecraft's iconic yellow, bouncing splash text from the title screen.